Eddie Rosario Player Props: Braves vs. Nationals

 Eddie Rosario At The Plate

-- Rosario is batting .253 with 12 doubles, two triples, eight home runs and seven walks.
+- Rosario has 12 doubles, two triples, eight home runs and seven walks while hitting .258.

-- Rosario has had an RBI in 16 games this year (29.6%), including six multi-RBI outings (11.1%).
-He has also driven in three or more of his team's runs in three contests.
+- Rosario has picked up an RBI in 29.1% of his games this season, with more than one RBI in 10.9% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.